wiksla/f5-bigip-journeys-app/README.md

 ----
 ## Prerequisites
-1. Steps before running Journey App or manually creating and loading UCS.
+1. Mandatory steps before running the Journeys App or manually creating and loading source BIG-IP UCS configuration.

-    Before you run Journey App, you need to set a device master key password on both Source and Destination Systems.
+    Before you run the Journeys App, you need to set a device master key password on both Source and Destination Systems.
     There are two ways of doing this:

-    1. Copying Source System master key with f5mku and re-keying master key on the Destination System:
+    1. Copying the Source System master key with f5mku and re-keying master key on the Destination System:

        >Important: Whenever possible, use the documented tmsh commands for master and unit key manipulation.
        >Only use the f5mku command with assistance from F5 Support when no tmsh commands exist to perform